Darryl-Cardoza/pill-counter-ios-demo/README.md

-# pill-counter-ios
+# Pill_Counter
-Repo dedicated for Pill Counter Mobile App (IOS)
+Pill Counter app which counts the pills with offline model